Caramelized Oven Roasted Vegetables are the best side dish! Easy enough for a weeknight dinner and perfect for the holidays.

 How To Use Leftover Oven Roasted Vegetables

-Breakfast Skillet: Start the day with a hearty Breakfast Skillet of cheesy scrambled eggs, roasted vegetables, and fried sausage.
+- A Breakfast Skillet is a combination of scrambled eggs, vegetables, and sausage.

 Oven Roasted Vegetables